 Anyone want to go to the Eiffel Tower with me?

 Dad already had his tweed jacket and hat on, heading for the door, and was clearly not waiting long for a taker.
-I was sitting at a small table in our hotel room, where my older brother by two years appeared ready to go to the airport.
-We had two days left to our two week driving tour of Europe, and playing tourist had ceased to interest him.
+I was sitting at a small table in our hotel room, where my older brother by two years and my mother appeared ready to go to the airport.
+We had this one day left to our two week driving tour of Europe, and playing tourist had ceased to interest them.
 But I jumped up from my chair and said ME!
 The Eiffel Tower welcomes 7 million visitors a year, so when my father and I visited in 1969, there was a very long line for the elevator to the top.
 But that did not deter my father at all.

 We’re going up, Susie.